TypeScript

 TypeScript Command Palette

 Now, when editing files, the custom plugin will be enabled.
 When running next build, the custom type checker will be used.
-Further, we automatically create a VSCode settings file for you to automate this process.

 Plugin Features